 On my first trip to Savannah this past summer, it stole my heart!
 I expected history, majestic tree-lined streets and squares, and ghost stories, but I didn’t expect the city to be so fun.
 Since I went on a girls’ getaway, my family didn’t get to explore with me.
-But I have our itinerary planned, for when we do get there.
+But I put together our Savannah itinerary for families so we will be ready!

 When to visit Savannah with kids

 Savannah is popular year-round, but some months are better than others for families.
 Because of the haunted history of the city, Savannah is quite popular in October.
-The city hosts an enormous St. Patrick’s Day celebration as well — the busiest week of the year.
+The city hosts an enormous St. Patrick’s Day celebration in March as well, the busiest week of the year.
 Hotel rates are higher during these seasons and restaurants get even more crowded, so keep that in mind when scheduling your visit.

-Perhaps the best time to visit Savannah (if school and sports schedules allow) is September or November.
+Perhaps the best time to visit Savannah, if school and sports schedules allow, is September or November.
 These months have the lowest hotel occupancy, so rates drop.
 Fewer visitors mean restaurant reservations are easier to come by and trolley tours aren’t over-crowded.
 Mild temperatures mean comfortable exploration.
+And when you’re considering your Savannah itinerary for families, smaller crowds mean places are easier to see.

 Savannah Itinerary for Families